 By now I’m sure you’re aware that there are a lot of social justice issues popping up around the world.
 As millennials, we are gradually becoming responsible for governance in all areas of that process.
-As we work to restore respect and equality we need to pay close to not only the intellectual knowledge and values that we are consciously imparting but also to teaching our children the skills to actually put that knowledge to practice.
+As we work to restore respect and equality we need to pay close attention to not only the intellectual knowledge and values that we are consciously imparting but also to teaching our children the skills to actually put that knowledge into practice.

 The Millenial Mindset

 The way our parents’ generation chose to combat social justice issues was to try and erase difference.
 They impressed upon us that we’re all the same and the idea here was to instill the thought that everybody is essentially the same underneath and so there was nothing to fear.
 As a result of this programming, many Millennials developed the habit of ignoring their self-defense alarm when it was actually needed.
 In addition, we were not given the skills to actively self-regulate this system because we were taught that there is no threat.
 Alternatively, when our alarm does go off, we tend to jump straight into self-preservation mode- fight-or-flight.
 I’ve spoken about this in my recent post on Giving Your Child More Freedom.